 In Boletaria, it is loaded with semi-symbolic meaning and handed over to soldiers who are heading to battle in ceremonies for their departure.

-It is supposed to be used in attacks and possesses a piercing attacks.
+It is supposed to be used in attacks and possesses a piercing effect.

 One of the unusual weapons that is actually seldom used.

 The so-called dreglings are actually “slave soldiers”. (奴隷兵) Unlike the regular army, these low-ranking slaves were forced to serve as footmen in “impossible battles” as the dregling merchant puts it, and hardly equipped for the task.
 Their arms and armor are patched together from pieces of rag and fabric, scraps of metal or leather, and offcuts of wood, leftover from the stuff used to fix up the regular soldiers’ weaponry according to the deluxe edition art book.
 The metal scraps are also used to weld together the cracked skulls or other broken bits, likely performed by the slaves themselves absent proper medical treatment.
 Indeed, the art book confirms that they receive the bare minimum necessary to keep them alive and functional, and their scars come from abuse as well as combat.
 In short, Boletaria didn’t treat its slaves well, keeping them only to die wearing down the enemy before the regular army comes in to finish the job — this explains their station solely along the outermost castle defenses.
 And who are these slave soldiers if not domestic criminals and prisoners of war, the most common kinds of slaves throughout history?